-The daily standup is an important ritual of teams that follow an agile methodology.
+The daily standup meeting is an important ritual of teams that follow an agile methodology.
 I've found a ton of value with them both as an employee and as a team leader.

 With that being said, I'm not convinced that synchronous (real-time) daily standups are worth it.